A Study in the Denominational Divide

 Much as my engagement with teens over the past two weeks has strengthened my faith in our community's future, my interaction with adults in our community has, to some degree, shaken it.

 It began a little over a week ago at the very same scholar-in-residence weekend referred to in Part 1.
-In a private conversation, someone mentioned to me . . .
+In a private conversation, someone . . .

 Part 1 of 2